KageKaz/shupedia/content/Math/Statistics/systematic random sampling.md

+> [!definition]
-> [!info] In a systematic random sample, we arrange members of a population in some order, pick a random starting point, and select every member in a set interval.
+> In a systematic random sample, we arrange members of a population in some order, pick a random starting point, and select every member in a set interval.